dfrws/dfrws2018-challenge/README.md

 This challenge seeks to advance the state-of-the-art in IoT forensics by focusing the community’s attention on this emerging domain.

+See challenge-details for scenario description, questions, and more complete information.

 DATASET DOWNLOAD LINKS:

  GDrive: https://drive.google.com/drive/folders/17szABuOp3wEI9FAWsx5Q4ThAtjPecm4Q?usp=sharing

 SUBMISSIONS